sylhare/sylhare.github.io/_posts/2021-02-21-Modern-era-js.md

 The destructuring assignment syntax is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.

 Behind this name is hidden the `{ }` brackets notation and `...` three dot operator.
-Basically you can cherry pick values from an array or properties from an object into variables.
+Basically you can cherry-pick values from an array or properties from an object into variables.
 This is also called _unpacking_.

 Here some [examples](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) on how to use those operators: